 From March to May, Mexican forces once again occupied the Alamo.
 For the Texans, the Battle of the Alamo became a symbol of heroic resistance and a rallying cry in their struggle for independence.

-On April 21, 1836, Sam Houston and some 800 Texans defeated Santa Anna’s Mexican force of 1,500 men at San Jacinto, shouting “Remember the Alamo!” as they attacked.
+On April 21, 1836, Sam Houston and some 800 Texans defeated the 1,500 Mexican forces commanded by Santa Anna at San Jacinto.
+The Texans shouted, “Remember the Alamo!” as they attacked.

 Source: Battle of the Alamo